Close up of hands being comforted after a wrongful death.

 Firstly, it is important that you can focus on your family during this difficult time, and a wrongful death attorney will take over the entire legal process and take away a lot of the stress.

-Secondly, it can be difficult to prove that your loved one’s death was preventable.
+Secondly, it can be difficult to prove that your loved one’s death was preventable/avoidable.
 Most wrongful death claims involve insurance companies that have large legal teams on their side.
 Their only job is to save the company money by limiting how much compensation they need to pay.

 Who Can Sue For Wrongful Death in Texas FAQ